How does an individual qualify for rehabilitation?

 Where should we park?

 Rehabilitation is located on the main level just behind the registration center.
 All visitors are encouraged to use Entrance 4 (Registration) when visiting.
-Free valet parking is also available at this entrance for those who are interested.

 How do you keep family members informed on a patient’s progress and care?